cloudnative-pg/cloudnative-pg/docs/src/replication.md

     size: 1G
 ```

-You can convert it to the new quorum-based format as follows:
+You can update it to the new format as follows:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1